-Northwestern National Insurance Company of Milwaukee, Wisconsin, (NNIC) was placed in rehabilitation on March 12, 2007.
-Roger A. Peterson is appointed as special deputy rehabilitator.
+Northwestern National Insurance Company of Milwaukee, Wisconsin (NNIC) was placed in rehabilitation on March 12, 2007.
+Roger A. Peterson was replaced as special deputy rehabilitator by Steven J. Junior on July 28, 2011.

 NNIC was incorporated as a Wisconsin domestic stock property and casualty insurance corporation on February 20, 1869.
 NNIC wrote both direct insurance and reinsurance.
 In 1986, the company began a run-off operation.
 Since that time, except for mandatory writings, including guaranteed renewable accident and health insurance policies, assignments, and retroactive adjustments and endorsements to prior year policies, NNIC has written no new business.